Procaseycash/mongoose-query-builder/README.md

 #### NOTE:
 1. The default for value in query parameter splitting is `comma` to accommodate multiple clause usage but in case of search, you might want to split by "space" and "comma" etc, the "comma" usage is important to find multiple items at a time by providing the value separated by comma.

-2. Always log the register output to know what query paramater field u can define for your APIs per model you defined.
+2. Always log the register output to know what query parameter field u can define for your APIs per model you defined.

 ### Simple Case 1